okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Bugs fixed in 2024.04.0

-* The password reset prompt wasn't appearing for a user with an expired password.
+* The password reset prompt didn't appear for users with expired passwords.
 (OKTA-670058)

 * Users were able to unselect a saved SSO protocol for an integration submission in the OIN Wizard.
 (OKTA-710638)